sourcery-ai-experiments/blog.nathanv.me/content/posts/corncob-football/index.md

 ### Coefficient of Drag

-A crucial number in determining the trajectory of a flying object is it's "coefficient of drag".
+A crucial number in determining the trajectory of a flying object is its "coefficient of drag".
 This is a unitless coefficient that represents how much drag an object experiences.
 This is a very difficult number to calculate, and is usually found experimentally.